kazuho/draft-kazuho-quic-authenticated-handshake/draft-kazuho-quic-authenticated-handshake.md

 that incorporates a secret value derived from the ESNI shared secret so that spoofed packets can be detected and dropped.

+The document describes the changes from QUIC version 1.
+Implementations MUST conform to the specifications of QUIC version 1 unless a different behavior is defined within this document.

 ## Notational Conventions

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD",